ronakrm/ronakrm.github.io/_drafts/practical-preferences-discretely/discretized-preferences-are-easy.md

 </style>

-tl;dr: The classical Earth Mover's Distance can linearly incorporate any number of preferences, including new online/streaming preferences, and is completely differentiable with gradients provided during distance computation.
+tl;dr: Discretizing or binning distributions can make computation of a "probability distance" easier, and also allows fixed cost gradient computations that plug in directly to stochastic-gradient based models!

-This post is in companion to work myself and collaborators presented at ICLR 2023, see LINK for more technical discussion.
+This post is in companion to work myself and collaborators presented at ICLR 2023, see [our paper](https://openreview.net/forum?id=R98ZfMt-jE) for more technical discussion.

 ## Bird's Eye View